refraction-networking/gotapdance/README.md

  # Links

- [Refraction Networking](https://refraction.network) is an umberlla term for the family of similarly working technnologies.
+ [Refraction Networking](https://refraction.network) is an umbrella term for the family of similarly working technnologies.

  TapDance station code released for FOCI'17 on github: [refraction-networking/tapdance](https://github.com/refraction-networking/tapdance)